“Boards now have clearer statutory authority to charge back repair and damage costs directly to the responsible unit owner.”

 What This Means for Alberta Condo Buyers

-- Review the corporation’s chargeback history in meeting minutes and financial statements.
+- Review the corporation's chargeback history in meeting minutes and financial statements — now more legally enforceable.

 - Confirm whether any unresolved disputes have been filed with the CDRT.